PiMaker/pimaker.github.io/_texts/rvc1.md

 The issue with that is of course that a fragment shader runs in parallel for every pixel on the texture, and every instance can only output to one of them in the end.
 We'll see how to (mostly) work around that later.

-<small>[0] I feel the need to point out that someone *did*, in fact, emulate a full CHIP-8 in Udon alone, and I believe I remember seeing someone on Discord mention they *almost* got some old Nintendo bootloader-ROM to boot - both projects were unusably slow however, and I can't find a link to either of them anymore...</small>
+<small>[0] I feel the need to point out that someone *did*, in fact, [emulate a full CHIP-8 in Udon alone](https://vrchat.com/home/world/wrld_d9092c8e-3484-4ee2-8598-fba583a918f9), and someone else [tried their hand at a 6502](https://vrchat.com/home/world/wrld_6528a90d-4806-4df9-b922-0af2fe7b0a9d) - both projects run very slowly however, certainly too slow to get an OS booted...</small>

 <small>[1] or in this case we're using a Custom Render Texture, which is basically the same thing, but more cursed*^W*compact</small>